Watertown Cubs: History

 Minor league baseball began in Watertown, South Dakota when the 1921 Watertown "Cubs" became members of the eight–team Class D level Dakota League.
 In their first season of play, the Cubs finished the 1921 season with a 44–53 record, placing sixth, playing the season under manager Mattie McGrath.
-Watertown finished 20.5 games behind the first place Mitchell Kernels.
-The team played home games at Riverside Park.
+Watertown finished 20½ games behind the first place Mitchell Kernels.

+Watertown hosted their home minor league games at Riverside Park in Watertown.

 In 1922, the Watertown Cubs played in the final season of the Dakota League, which continued as an eight–team, Class D level league.
-Watertown finished in sixth place with a 42–54 regular season record.
+Watertown Watertown finished in sixth place with a 42–54 regular season record.
 Playing under manager John Mokate, the Cubs finished 17.5 games behind the first place Mitchell Kernels.

 To minimize travel, the Dakota League was divided into two Class D level leagues in 1923.
 The two new leagues, each with four teams, were the South Dakota League and the North Dakota League in 1923.
 The Watertown Cubs played in the 1923 South Dakota League and finished last as the league folded during the season.
-When the South Dakota League folded on July 17, 1923, the Cubs ended the season with a record of 15–41 record under manager Wib Smith, placing fourth, finishing 19.5.0 games behind the first place Sioux Falls Soos.
+When the South Dakota League folded on July 17, 1923, the Cubs ended the season with a record of 15–41 record under manager Wib Smith, placing fourth, finishing 19½ games behind the first place Sioux Falls Soos.

 The Watertown Cubs were followed in organized baseball by the Watertown "Lake Sox," a Basin League collegiate summer team, that played from 1954 to 1962.
 The Watertown Expos resumed minor league play in 1971 as an affiliate of the Montreal Expos, playing in the Northern League.